 Life at Replit?

 After a swift reply from Amjad, I was sent through a set of interviews.
-Then, one morning, I had received an email from HR that had sealed my career as a customer support engineer.
+Then, one morning, I received an email from HR that had sealed my career as a customer support engineer.

-That was 3 years ago.
+That was 5 years ago.
 Since then, I have learned so much from my fellow engineers and from the job itself.
 Starting out as a simple “Reply to these emails”, I found my way around a full-time job.
 As things quickly accelerated, I had to keep a fast-paced mindset in order to keep up.

 I was involved in hiring the new manager and the other support engineers.
-Though my title stayed the same, I provided a valuable role in not only communicating with troubled users, but developing tools and software for our team.
+Though my title stayed the same, I provided a valuable role in not only communicating with troubled users but developing tools and software for our team.

 Less than a year later, we had a new manager.
 With that, came more hires and changes to the team.
 We migrated from software to software, decreasing our footprint as much as we could.
 Through all of this, I was heavily involved in refactoring our integrations and workflows ensuring a smooth transition.